ekoulemaneng/jammming/README.md

 # Jammming

-Ravenous is a website application that allows to create a playlist of music and save it to a Spotify account.
+Jammming is a website application that allows to create a playlist of music and save it to a Spotify account.

 ## Purpose of the Project